JavierAntoran/JavierAntoran.github.io/talks.md

 # redirect_from: "/"
 ---

-My most recent talks together with slides are found below.
+My most recent talks, together with slides, are found below.

 ## 2020